XYOracleNetwork-v1/spec-coreobjectmodel-tex/publicKeyCryptography.md

-# 0x04 (Public Key Cryptography)
+# 0x04, 0x05 (Public Key Cryptography)
 All Public Key Cryptography types.
+All public keys have a major of `0x04`, and all signatures have a major of `0x05`

 ## 0x01 (ECDSA (secp256k1) with SHA256)
-**Keypair Algorithm:** EC, Un Compressed (0x04 not prefixed because this is infered).
+**Keypair Algorithm:** EC, Uncompressed (0x04 not prefixed because this is infered).

 **Curve:** secp256k1